RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 This specification defines the application binary interface (ABI) provided by the AMD implementation of the HSA runtime for AMD GPU architecture agents.
 The AMD GPU architecture is a family of GPU agents which differ in machine code encoding and functionality.

 ### Platform details
+#### Code Object, Executable and Loader

 #### Kernel dispatch

 The HSA Architected Queuing Language (AQL) defines a user space memory interface, an AQL Queue, to an agent that can be used to control the dispatch of kernels, using AQL Packets, in an agent independent way.
-It is defined in the HSA Platform System Architecture Specification.

-All AQL packets are 64 bytes and are defined in HSA Platform System Architecture Specification.
+All AQL packets are 64 bytes and are defined in "HSA Platform System Architecture Specification".
 The packet processor of a kernel agent is responsible for detecting and dispatching HSAIL kernels from the AQL Queues associated with it.
 For AMD GPUs the packet processor is implemented by the Command Processor (CP).

 The AMD HSA runtime allocates the AQL Queue object.
 It uses the AMD Kernel Fusion Driver (KFD) to initialize and register the AQL Queue with CP.
+Refer to ["AMD Queue"](#amd_queue) for more information.

-To dispatch a kernel the following actions are performed.
-This can occur on the CPU host agent from a host program, or from an HSA kernel agent such as a GPU from another kernel.
+A kernel dispatch is initiated with the following sequence defined in "HSA System Architecture Specification" (it may occur on CPU host agent from a host program, or from an HSA kernel agent such as a GPU from another kernel):
   * A pointer to an AQL Queue for the kernel agent on which the kernel is to be executed is obtained.
   * A pointer to the amd_kernel_code_t object of the kernel to execute is obtained.
 It must be for a kernel that was loaded on the kernel agent with which the AQL Queue is associated.
-See section 2.9.7.2.
   * Space is allocated for the kernel arguments using the HSA runtime allocator for a memory region with the kernarg property for the kernel agent that will execute the kernel, and the values of the kernel arguments are assigned.
 This memory corresponds to the backing memory for the kernarg segment within the kernel being called.
 Its layout is defined in the HSAIL Programming Language Specification.
-For AMD the kernel execution directly uses the backing memory for the kernarg segment as the kernarg segment (the packet processor of non-AMD implementations may copy the backing memory to the initialize the actual memory used by the kernel for the kernarg segment).
+For AMD the kernel execution directly uses the backing memory for the kernarg segment as the kernarg segment.
-  * An AQL kernel dispatch packet is created on the AQL queue.
-The HSA Runtime api or special HSAIL operations can be used to reserve space in the AQL queue for the packet.
-Atomic memory operations must be used to write the packet to ensure it is visible to the kernel agent.
-AQL defines a doorbell signal mechanism to notify the kernel agent that the AQL queue has been updated.
-The doorbell signal size must match the machine model address size of the process.
-These rules, and the layout of the AQL queue and kernel dispatch packet is defined in HSA System Architecture Specification.
+  * HSA Runtime API or special HSAIL operations is used to reserve space in the AQL queue for the packet.
-  * A kernel dispatch packet includes information about the actual dispatch, such as grid and work-group size, together with information from the code object about the kernel, such as segment sizes.
-The HSA Runtime queries on the kernel symbol can be used to obtain the code object values.
+  * The packet contents are set up, including information about the actual dispatch, such as grid and work-group size, together with information from the code object about the kernel, such as segment sizes.
+  * The packet is assigned to packet processor by changing format field from INVALID to KERNEL_DISPATCH.
+Atomic memory operation must be used.
+  * A doorbell signal for the queue is signaled to notify packet processor.

+At some point, CP performs actual kernel execution:
+  * CP detects a packet on AQL queue.
-  * CP executes micro-code and is responsible for detecting and setting up the GPU to execute the wavefronts of a kernel dispatch.
+  * CP executes micro-code for setting up the GPU and wavefronts for a kernel dispatch.
   * CP ensures that when the a wavefront starts executing the kernel machine code, the scalar general purpose registers (SGPR) and vector general purpose registers (VGPR) are set up as required by the machine code.
-The required setup is defined in the amd_kernel_code_t.
-The initial register state is defined in section 2.9.8.
+See ["Initial kernel register state"](#initial_register_state) for more information.
   * The prolog of the kernel machine code, described in section 2.9.7, sets up the machine state as necessary before continuing executing the machine code that corresponds to the HSAIL of the kernel.
   * When the kernel dispatch has completed execution, CP signals the completion signal specified in the kernel dispatch packet if not 0.
-The completion signal size must match the machine model address size of the process.

 <a name="initial_register_state"></a>
 #### Initial kernel register state